-The Contractor will complete the required Site Development Plan (SDP) process, and deliver to the conservancy a final fully executed SDP document.
+The Contractor will complete the required Site Development Plan (SDP) process and deliver to TNC a final fully executed SDP document.
 The current Corps-approved SDP process is outlined below.

-The SDP must include the concept plan, all of the items provided in the template VARTF SDP, and a final budget.
+The SDP must include the preliminary mitigation design plan, all the items provided in the template VARTF SDP, and a final budget.
 The Contractor must track changes on the template VARTF SDP when creating the SDP for the subject site.
 The template VARTF SDP is available for download at www.nature.org/vartf.

-The Contractor shall submit the SDP in electronic version (Word, pdf and CADD/GIS files as appropriate) to the Conservancy for review.
-The Conservancy shall review the SDP and provide comments to the Contractor.
-Based upon comments and agreed-to-items resulting from the Conservancy's review, the Contractor shall refine the SDP for submission to the Corps.
+The Contractor shall submit the SDP in electronic version (Word, pdf and CADD/GIS files as appropriate) to TNC for review.
+TNC shall review the SDP and provide comments to the Contractor.
+Based upon comments and agreed-to-items resulting from TNC's review, the Contractor shall refine the SDP for submission to the Corps.

-Following approval by the Corps that the SDP is complete, the Corps will forward the SDP to the IRT for a 35-day comment period.
-Following the comment period, the Corps will forward comments to the Conservancy/Contractor.
-The Contractor shall work with the Conservancy as needed to address comments.
-Once comments are addressed to the satisfaction of the Corps, the Corps will sign the SDP which authorizes the Conservancy to move forward with development of the final mitigation design.
+Following approval by the Corps that the SDP is complete, the Corps will forward the SDP to the VARTF Interagency Review Team (IRT) for a 35-day comment period.
+Following the comment period, the Corps will forward comments to TNC/the Contractor.
+The Contractor shall work with TNC as needed to address comments.
+Once comments are addressed to the satisfaction of the Corps, the Corps will sign the SDP which authorizes TNC to move forward with development of the final mitigation design.